 Ask for feedback

-According to the CDC, 61 million Americans live with a disability, so it is quite likely that there is someone currently living with a disability in your immediate circle.
-It is a good idea to get recommendations from people with disabilities you know especially if they will need to use the facilities you are seeking to remodel.
+According to the CDC, 61 million Americans live with a disability, so it is quite likely that someone is living with a disability in your immediate circle.
+It is a good idea to get recommendations from people with disabilities, especially if they need to use the facilities you are seeking to remodel.
 The ADA Standards published by the Department of Justice are only recommendatory and would probably be amended further.
 There is still the possibility of enhancements that you can make for your own space.

 Get a professional opinion

 Accessibility regulations can be tricky and confusing.
 Today, there are state-licensed experts you can consult for this kind of concern.
-A Certified Access Specialist (CASp) can give you the professional advice you need because they are authorized by the government to conduct inspections on properties to find out if they are ADA compliant.
+A Certified Access Specialist (CASp) can give you the professional advice you need because the government authorizes them to inspect properties to determine if they are ADA-compliant.
 They can either furnish you with CASp certification telling you that you are adherent to accessibility regulations or they might give you a report informing you of the areas in need of upgrading.

 Plan your budget

 One thing you can deduce from a CASp report is how much money you will need to set aside for the remodel.
 The necessary changes can either be minor or major depending on the findings of a CASp.
-The good news is that the government gives consideration for financial capability as long as you have a concrete plan in place that shows your willingness to obey the law.
+The good news is that the government considers financial capability as long as you have a concrete plan that shows your willingness to obey the law.
 Some adjustments might not even require any cash disbursements at all.
-Sometimes you just need to move furniture around or eliminate barriers limiting access or making it unsafe for use for persons with disabilities.
-For structural changes that will involve the renovation, it is better to wait until you have the budget instead of cutting corners in order to get there.
+Sometimes you need to move furniture around or eliminate barriers limiting access or making it unsafe for persons with disabilities.
+For structural changes that will involve the renovation, it is better to wait until you have the budget instead of cutting corners to get there.